chaixy1/chaixy1.github.io/_pages/about.md

 **Introduction** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 This project focuses on developing a remote operation system for a robotic arm, leveraging the capabilities of MANUS motion capture gloves and a Realsense camera.
 The system captures the position and rotation information of the gloves through the Realsense camera, enabling precise control of the robotic arm's end effector.
 Additionally, the bending information from the motion capture gloves is used to control the finger movements of the robotic hand, allowing for intricate and accurate remote grasping and manipulation tasks.By integrating these advanced technologies, the system provides a seamless interface for operators to perform complex tasks from a distance, enhancing precision and efficiency in remote environments.

-（👈The video has no sound, it's not a playback problem on your computer haha😉）
+（👈The video has no sound, it's not a playback problem on your computer 😉）
 </div>
 </div>